minio/docs/source/reference/minio-mc/mc-ilm-add.rst

    Mutually exclusive with the following options:

-   - :mc-cmd:`~mc ilm add expired-object-delete-marker`
+   - :mc-cmd:`~mc ilm add --expired-object-delete-marker`

    For more complete documentation on object expiration, see :ref:`minio-lifecycle-management-expiration`.

-.. mc-cmd:: expired-object-delete-marker
+.. mc-cmd:: --expired-object-delete-marker

    *Required* Specify this option to direct MinIO to remove delete markers for